kushaldas/lym/docs/startingcommands.rst

 ------------

-*cal* command is used to display a calendar in your shell, by default it will display the current month
+*cal* command is used to display a calendar in your shell, by default it will display the current month.

 ::